Interview Your Podcast Guests Remotely

 Alternatively, they can use the internal microphone on their laptop, but this is the least desirable option as it will pick up a lot of noise in the room—try to avoid that.

-Create an account with a web recording service—Zencastr and Squadcast are two of the most well-regarded.
-(Pricing varies for these, but they both have affordable options.)
+Create an account with a web recording service—Riverside.fm, Zencastr and Squadcast are some of the most popular.
+(Pricing varies for these, but they all have affordable options.)
 With these services, you can set up an appointment for your conversation, just like setting up a meeting.
 Your guest(s) will simply need to click a link to join the meeting.
 When you finish talking, their audio (as well as yours) will automatically be available to download as separate tracks.
 Note: this option does require that the guest have enough free space on their computer to record the audio.

-Skype and Zoom also have recording options, but those services are recording the connection itself, not the voices coming into the computer’s hardware, so the audio quality will not be as good as on something like Zencastr or Squadcast.
+Skype and Zoom also have recording options, but those services are recording the connection itself, not the voices coming into the computer’s hardware, so the audio quality will not be as good as on something like the services mentioned above.

 + Smartphone as Mic